EmbroidePy/pyembroidery/README.md

 ---

 This software is in no way derived from or based on Jackson Yee's abandoned 2006 "pyembroidery" project.
 The name was simply taken from libEmbroidery and written in python and thus a portmanteau of those.
-I was unaware of the project until after the all the principle work on this project was complete.
+I was unaware of the project until after the all the principal work on this project was complete.
 I apologize for any confusion this may cause.